20 seriously weird places around the world

 14. Plain of Jars, Laos

-Shrouded in myth, megalithic stone jars are scattered across Xieng Khouang Province, Laos, in groups from one to one hundred.
+Megalithic stone jars are scattered across Xieng Khouang Province, Laos, in groups from one to one hundred.
 A working theory is that the huge cylindrical jars were used in ancient funeral ceremonies, though local legend has it that the jars were used to brew rice wine for giants.

-In the 1960s Northern Laos was subject to a massive aerial bombardment by the USA and it’s only been relatively recently that some areas have been cleared and declared safe for visitors.
+In the 1960s, northern Laos was subject to a massive aerial bombardment by the USA, and it’s only been relatively recently that some areas have been cleared and declared safe for visitors.

 The stone Plain of Jars dot Laos